weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 For browser security, we will convert the Git Provider OAuth token to a JSON Web Token (JWT) to protect against Cross-site Scripting (XSS) attacks.
 The encrypted JWT will allow a malicious script to authenticate with the Weave GitOps API only, whereas passing the unencrypted OAuth token to the browser would allow a malicious script to authenticate with the Github API.

 Additionally, we do not plan on adding third-party scripts to the Weave GitOps UI to minimize the surface area for XSS attacks.
 This does NOT, however, account for NPM modules or other dependencies that we add to our app at build time.
+CI will inject any sensitive information into the binary to avoid keeping data in version control in a public repo.
+We are still susceptible to leaking data via decompilation.
 ## Prior Art

 This authentication approach is inspired by other CLI tools that have very smooth user experiences.
 For example, the `gcloud` CLI for Google Cloud Platform utilizes the browser to authenciate the user: